wp-plugins/wpsso/readme.txt

 </blockquote>

 <p>WordPress Social Sharing Optimization (WPSSO) <strong>gives you total control over the information social websites need</strong>, improving Google Search ranking, social engagement, and click-through-rates on Facebook, Google+, Twitter, LinkedIn, Pinterest, StumbleUpon, Tumblr and and many more &mdash; no sharing buttons required!</p>

-<p>Use WPSSO on its own, in combination with sharing buttons, or extend and improve an existing SEO solution or plugin.</p>

 = Quick List of Features =